yoonjungjoon/videollava-docker/README.md

 ## Models

 > [!IMPORTANT]
-> If you select the 13b model, CUDA will result in OOM errors
+> If you select a 13B or larger model, CUDA will result in OOM errors
 > with a GPU that has less than 48GB of VRAM, so A6000 or higher is
-> recommended.
+> recommended for 13B.

 You can add an environment called `MODEL` to your Docker container to specify the model that should be downloaded.
 If the `MODEL` environment